nanotheorygroup/kaldo/docs/_sources/docsource/tutorials.rst.txt

 on a machine with LAMMPS built with the lmp_mpi command, or keep reading for a more detailed explanation.

-Using kaldo requires an ASE atoms object.
+Using kALDo requires an ASE atoms object.
 Starting in the file labeled `1_create_structure.py`, first we create a bulk Si crystal with a lattice parameter of 5.43 $A$ and write the object to a file.
 Information about its reciprocal-space cell dimensions are printed out.